fallendown/Single-User-Laravel-5-Starter-Blog/readme.md

 This is a Starter Blog Template based on Laravel 5.
 Feel free to fork, commit changes.
 I'll be updating this daily as I complete more items.

-This has absolutely no functionalty as of yet.
+This is a static site as of the latest commit

-### License
+### Laravel License stuff

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)